 Wait commands can only operate in 1 second intervals.
 You probably see where this is going.
 Trying to type <wait.2.5> rounds itself to <wait.3> and now you’re at least half a second slower than manually inputting the buttons yourself (but almost definitely more than that because your gear’s skill speed makes your GCD between 2 and 2.5 seconds).

 This means that if you use macros like this on every GCD, your character performs at most around 83% the GCD output.
-This is a big no-no. The most basic thing you can do to improve your DPS is to make sure you are always keeping your GCD rolling (ABC: “Always Be Casting”).
+This is a big no-no. The most basic thing new players can do to improve damage output is to make sure you are always keeping your GCD rolling (ABC: “Always Be Casting”).
 Dropping almost 20% of your GCD skills because you didn’t want to set up another hotbar is completely not worth it.

-OK so chaining multiple skills is bad.
+OK so chaining multiple GCD skills isn’t 100% effective.
 Got it.
-What if we just had a single skill on a macro?
-That’s still not great.
+What if we just had a single GCD skill on a macro?
+That’s still got a drawback.
 Observant players new to the game may have noticed that you can actually press the button for a GCD a moment before the GCD is ready.
 The game will ‘queue’ the skill and it will go off as soon as it can, leaving your GCD rolling uninterrupted.

 As you can see, macros are not as useful to combat as you might have first thought.
 While GCD skills should usually be avoided, there are still some really convenient uses on oGCD skills.
 The most common uses are for those skills that target other players or have an AoE ground indicator that needs to be placed.

 If you need to target another player, consider a mouseover macro, or one that always targets the same position in your party list.
 There’s also some use for chat notification macros, but be warned these can be considered spammy or annoying by some players.
 If you’re including a chat message, keep it brief, and avoid or limit the use of sound effects.

 /ac “Shirk” <2>